 Evaluating Mass Production Capability, Scalability, and Quality Control

-When a product moves beyond the design stage and is ready to enter production, evaluating these three components plays a vital role in ensuring its commercial success.
-This assessment determines whether the product can be manufactured at scale, at the right cost, and while maintaining consistent quality.
+When a product moves beyond the design stage and is ready to enter production, evaluating these three components becomes essential to ensuring its commercial success.
+This assessment determines whether the product can be manufactured at scale, at the appropriate cost, while maintaining consistent quality.

 1. Mass Production Capability